 I was not being serious with my threats: Even if the threats were made in jest or not to be taken seriously, if a rational person would feel intimidated or threatened and they turned over the property, then you could be found guilty of theft by extortion.

 Intoxication: While intoxication may be a defense in other states, voluntary intoxication does not negate the intent element needed to be guilty of theft by extortion.
 Therefore, voluntary intoxication will not be a successful defense.

 A conviction for theft by extortion could have grave consequences as explained above.
 It is critical that you have an experienced Georgia Theft by Extortion Attorney to navigate the ins and outs of the laws regarding theft by conversion.
 Your Georgia Theft by Extortion Lawyer will help defend you against the charges and protect your valuable legal and civil rights.
 They will be with you every step of the process, and they are dedicated to your case.
 That means they can be reached anytime- days, nights, and weekends.
-Contact our Georgia Attorneys to schedule a consultation.
-Don't wait to call because a theft by extortion conviction will have serious consequences.
+Contact our theft by extortion lawyers in Georgia today to schedule a consultation.
+Don't wait to call because a theft by extortion in Georgia conviction will have serious consequences.